-- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals.

-- 2. Open the system.

-- 3. Locate the battery socket.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+Open the system. - 3.
+Press the touch points and lift the system battery cover up and away from the network daughter card cooling shroud.